 Make your own watering dish this may be as easy as a plastic lid from a peanut butter jar, cut a sponge to fit inside of the lid and then soak it with water.
 You will have to add some water every couple of days.

 Crickets need protein to consume, I would feed my crickets cheap dog food, corn meal and oat meal.
-Your crickets will also require some fruits and veggies you can chop up some apples, Critter Control, carrots, celery, lettuce, and even potatoes for them to consume.
+Your crickets will also require some fruits and veggies you can chop up some apples, Wildlife Removal Austin, carrots, celery, lettuce, and even potatoes for them to consume.
 Keep citrus away from your crickets.

 You will need to keep the sand moist but not wet and the female crickets will lay eggs in the sand.
 Place these in the habitat where you can get to them and keep them damp.
 Place some other egg cartons in the container for the crickets to hide under and to research.